BioJulia/Automa.jl/docs/src/theory.md

 Currently, Automa supports two such kinds of code: _actions_, and _preconditions_.

 Actions are Julia code that is executed during certain state transitions.
-Preconditions are Julia code, that evaluates to a `Bool` value, and which is checked before a state transition.
+Preconditions are Julia code, that evaluates to a `Bool` value, and which are checked before a state transition.
-If it evaluates to `false`, the transition is not taken.
+If a precondition evaluates to `false`, the transition is not taken.